-RV sales to Millennials putting more RVs on the road, in campgrounds - RV Travel
+RV sales to millennials putting more RVs on the road, in campgrounds - RV Travel

 The RV industry is shifting gears, focusing on sales to millennials who purchase smaller RVs and trailers, and the RV manufacturers have figured that out.
-Millennials are now a major target market for RV companies and are now driving RV sales to new records reports CNBC.
+Millennials are now a major target market for RV companies and are now driving RV sales to new records, reports CNBC.

 Much of the growth is because of strong sales of trailers that can be towed behind an SUV or minivan, and as a result, RV shipments are expected to surge to their highest level ever, according to a forecast from the Recreation Vehicle Industry Association.
 What does this mean to existing RVers?
 One logical extension would be more RVs on the road and in campgrounds and fewer options open to on-the-road and fulltime RVers.